KwanThink/PFE_QCar2_2026/README.md

 ## Overview

 This repository contains a ROS 2 workspace for the **Quanser QCar2 physical platform**, developed and tested on an **NVIDIA Jetson Orin**.

-The project focuses on building an autonomous navigation pipeline for QCar2, starting from hardware and sensor integration, then progressing toward SLAM, Nav2-based navigation, and trajectory generation.
-In the current completed milestone, I explored the QCar2 platform, tested the onboard camera and LiDAR, collected sensor data, and visualized them through a remote development setup using SSH.
-I also applied SLAM and Nav2 to scan the environment, generate a map, and navigate inside the mapped area using a PID-based control approach.
-In addition, I used the QCar2 kinematic model to generate trajectories that better match the vehicle motion constraints instead of relying only on the default Nav2-generated trajectory, and visualized the generated trajectories in RViz.
-The next stage of the project is focused on NLMPC trajectory tracking, ACADO/acados solver integration, and closed-loop optimal control for trajectory following.
+The current implemented milestone focuses on:

+- QCar2 hardware and sensor integration
+- Odometry and TF setup
+- LiDAR-based SLAM using Cartographer
+- Navigation bringup using Nav2
+- Bezier-based trajectory generation
+- Trajectory visualization in RViz

+The project is structured as a ROS 2 workspace with custom nodes, launch files, configuration files, and interfaces for the QCar2 platform.

 ---